 SAGREDO.
 What then must one conclude under these circumstances?

 Salviati.
 So far as I see we can only infer that the totality of all numbers is infinite, that the number of squares is infinite, and that the number of their roots is infinite; neither is the number of squares less than the totality of all numbers, nor the latter greater than the former; and finally the attributes "equal," "geater," and "less," are not applicable to infinite, but only to finite, quantities.
 When therefore Simplicio introduces several lines of different lengths and asks me how it is possible that the longer ones do not contain more points than the shorter, I answer him that oneline does not contain more or less or just as many points as another, but that each line contains an infinite number.
-Or if I had replied to him that the points in one line were equal in number to the squares; in another, greater than the totality of numbers; and in the little one, as many as the number of cubes, might I not, indeed, have satisfied him by thus placing more points in one line than in another and yet maintaining an infinite number in each? ...
+Or if I had replied to him that the points in one line were equal in number to the squares; in another, greater than the totality of numbers; and in the little one, as many as the number of cubes, might I not, indeed, have satisfied him by thus placing more points in one line than in another and yet maintaining an infinite number in each? . . .

-- 1. What number system(s) is Salviati using in this passage?
+- 1. What number systems does Salviati refer to or use in this passage?
 [3] - 2.
-What is the point of Salviati's argument?
+What point is Salviati trying to make with this argument?
 [3] - 3.
 Is Salviati's argument correct?
 Why or why not?
-[10] - 4.
-How would the problems posed in this passage be handled nowadays?
-(At least by most mathematicians . . . ) [4]
+[8] - 4.
+How would the problems posed in this passage be handled nowadays, at least by most mathematicians?
+[6]